hohno-46466/tZone--ProgrammingPG/Csharp/Csharp_basics_in_a_week/README.md

-# tZone--ProgrammingPG/Csharp
+# tZone--ProgrammingPG/Csharp/Csharp_basics_in_a_week

-A test zone for the various programming languages
+A test zone for the various programming languages (public repository)

     ./Csharp_basics_in_a_week
      ├── Day1